rsa17826/vex-plus-plus/readme.md

     - **showMenuOnHomePage**: shows the menu on the home page
     - **openExportsDirectoryOnExport**: if true, after exporting a level, it will open the exports directory.
+    - **optionMenuToSideOnMainMenuInsteadOfOverlay**: makes the toggle menu keybind toggle the a menu on the left side instead of the usual overlay while on the main menu
     - **tabMenuScale**: the scale of the in level tab menu

 - ## Blocks